magic4dev/systemdy/README.md

     $ gem install systemdy
 ## Dependencies

-The only dependecy you need is [systemd](http://www.freedesktop.org/wiki/Software/systemdy/) installed on your system (specifically libsystemd or the older libsystemdy-journal) in order to use the gem.
+The only dependecy you need is [systemd](http://www.freedesktop.org/wiki/Software/systemdy/) installed on your system (specifically libsystemd or the older libsystemd-journal) in order to use the gem.
 Currently the gem support systemd 249 or higher.
 ## Usage

 After installing the gem, the first step is to require it: